codingMustache/codingMustache/README.md

 ## Joke of the Day

-When will the little snake arrive?
-I don't know but he won't be long...
+What do Alexander the Great and Winnie the Pooh have in common?
+Same middle name.

 ## Daily Trivia

-Which of these is the name for the failed key escrow device introduced by the National Security Agency in 1993?
+The numbering system with a radix of 16 is more commonly referred to as
- 1. Nautilus
+ 1. Binary
- 2. Skipjack
+ 2. Duodecimal
- 3. Enigma Machine
+ 3. Octal
- 4. Clipper Chip
+ 4. Hexidecimal

 <details>
   <summary>Answer</summary>
-  Clipper Chip
+  Hexidecimal
 </details>